Agent Lightning Integration

 Cross-Reference Validation

-Validates AI actions against explicit user instructions to prevent pattern-based overrides
+Validates AI actions against explicit user instructions to prevent pattern-based overrides.
+Creates compliance audit trail for demonstrating governance in regulatory contexts.

 Boundary Enforcement